Dual Enrollment at WCC offers academically qualified high school freshman, sophomores,

 - With careful planning with the high school counselor, students can earn an associate degree along with their high school diploma!

-- Flexible class schedule and delivery (day, afternoon, evening, hybrid, and online course options) at multiple campus locations.
+- Flexible class schedule and delivery (day, afternoon, evening, hybrid, and online course options)

-- Students pursue both transfer, and career and technical education programs.
+- Students pursue both transfer, and career and technical education programs

 - Students are engaged in organizations and participate in campus activities